William Blake: Relief etching

-This is a reversal of the usual method of etching, where the lines of the design are exposed to the acid, and the plate printed by the intaglio method.
-Relief etching (which Blake referred to as "stereotype" in The Ghost of Abel) was intended as a means for producing his illuminated books more quickly than via intaglio.
+This is a reversal of the usual method of etching, where the lines of the design are etched into the plate, exposed to the acid, and the plate printed by the intaglio method.
+Relief etching (which Blake referred to as "stereotype" in The Ghost of Abel) was intended as a means for producing his illuminated books more quickly than intaglio.
 Stereotype, a process invented in 1725, consisted of making a metal cast from a wood engraving, but Blake's innovation was, as described above, very different.
 The pages printed from these plates were hand-coloured in watercolours and stitched together to form a volume.
 Blake used illuminated printing for most of his well-known works, including Songs of Innocence and of Experience, The Book of Thel, The Marriage of Heaven and Hell and Jerusalem.